United States Edition

 Harvest leaves before flowering occurs, or they will be bitter.

 Position in a full sun location and remember to water moderately.
 Keep in mind when planting that Spicy Globe is thought of as half hardy, so protect with a row cover whenever the temperatures drop.
-Use USDA Hardiness Zone 4 - 10 as your guideline for the appropriate climate for this plant.
-Ensure your soil is loamy and has a ph of between 6.0 and 7.5 as Basil is a weakly acidic soil to weakly alkaline soil loving plant.
+Ensure your soil is loamy, sandy and silty and has a ph of between 6.0 and 7.5 as Basil is a weakly acidic soil to weakly alkaline soil loving plant.

 Growing Spicy Globe from seed